esheldon/wq/README.md

 Requirements sent using -r will over-ride those in the job file.
 For a list of available requirements fields, see the Requirements sub-section.

-Note if you need to keep the outputs of your command, you need to redirect them to files yourself.
+Note if you need to keep the outputs of your command, you may need to redirect them to files yourself.
+If you use batch mode -b, standard output and standard error are redirected to a file called {wqscript}.wqlog, where wqscript is the name of the yaml wq script.

 ###  Job Files